-Parents are their children's first teachers and role models.
+Mothers and fathers are role models and the first teachers in their children's lives.
 Your kid is looking to you to set the example and guide them in all they do.
 It's a tall order, but you can do it.
 Think through your decisions, and remind yourself that the little ones are always watching and absorbing your words and your actions.

 Uplift Your Kids With Community

 Kids need great role models in their lives.
 Surrounding your children with people who will make a positive impact on them will help build your familial community and network.
 Role models might include relatives, close friends, church members, or neighbors.
 If your child's mother is not a part of their life, other wonderful female role models can help enhance and influence them as they grow up.

 You have to support those kiddos; hence, you have to work.
 You might have to work even harder since you are a single dad raising kids on a one-parent income.
 Sure, you have bills to pay, groceries to purchase, and the kids seem to need a million things on a daily basis, but they also need you, in the flesh.
 It's crucial to provide financially for your kids, but it's also as vital to be available to them by creating a work-life balance.
 Be home to help with homework, make meals, and spend quality time together.